henri123lemoine/life-logging/README.md

 The default configuration is set in `config/default.toml`.
 To override the default configuration, add another `.toml` file to the `config` directory with your preferred settings.
 The server will automatically load the configuration from this file.

+Temporarily, AWS configuration is stored in a `.env` file.
+You can copy the `.env.example` file to `.env` and fill in your AWS credentials and bucket configurations.

 ### Logging

 Set the `RUST_LOG` environment variable to `info` or `debug` to see more detailed logs.
 Valid log levels are: `error`, `warn`, `info`, `debug`, `trace`.